claudiajs/claudia-api-builder/README.md

   * `error`: a number or a key-value map.
 If a number is specified, it will be used as the HTTP response code.
 If a key-value map is specified, it should have the following keys:
     * `code`: HTTP response code
     * `contentType`: the content type of the response
+    * `headers`: a key-value map of hard-coded header values, or an array enumerating custom header names.
+See _Custom headers_ below for more information
   * `success`: a number or a key-value map.
 If a number is specified, it will be used as the HTTP response code.
 If a key-value map is specified, it should have the following keys:
     * `code`: HTTP response code
     * `contentType`: the content type of the response
+    * `headers`: a key-value map of hard-coded header values, or an array enumerating custom header names.
+See _Custom headers_ below for more information
   * `apiKeyRequired`: boolean, determines if a valid API key is required to call this method.
 See _Requiring Api Keys_ below for more information

 For example: